Organic Minced Garlic Guide: Storage, Usage & Buying Tips (Science-Backed)

 Hack #6: Sprinkle on Popcorn for Gourmet-Style Snacking

-Who says garlic has to be savory and serious?
-Try sprinkling a dash of organic minced garlic on freshly popped popcorn along with some Parmesan cheese and black pepper for a restaurant-worthy snack.
+Transform plain popcorn into a gourmet snack.
+Sprinkle a dash of organic minced garlic on freshly popped popcorn with Parmesan cheese and black pepper.

-Tip: Toast the garlic cubes slightly in a dry pan before sprinkling to enhance nuttiness.
+Tip: Toast the garlic cubes slightly in a dry pan before sprinkling to enhance nuttiness through Maillard reaction.

 Hack #7: Blend into Butter for Quick Garlic Bread

-Homemade garlic bread doesn’t get much easier than this.
-Simply blend softened butter with a few spoonfuls of organic minced garlic and spread onto sliced baguette.
+Homemade garlic bread is effortless with organic minced garlic.
+Blend softened butter with minced garlic and spread onto sliced baguette.

 • Add chopped parsley or thyme for extra freshness